Aron Wall

-Aron C. Wall is an American theoretical physicist, specializing in quantum gravity.
-He is Lecturer of Physics at the University of Cambridge, and is one of the winners of the 2019 New Horizons in Physics Prize.
+Aron Clark Wall is an American theoretical physicist, specializing in quantum gravity.
+He is Professor of Theoretical Physics at the University of Cambridge, and is one of the winners of the 2019 New Horizons in Physics Prize.

 Biography and education

 He was born on June 7, 1984, the son of programmer Larry Wall.
 He received a B.A. in liberal arts in 2005 from St. John's College (Annapolis/Santa Fe) and a Ph.D. in physics in 2011 from the Maryland Center for Fundamental Physics of the University of Maryland, College Park, under advisor Ted Jacobson.